The adolescent brain

 This video can not be shown because you did not accept cookies.You can leave our website to view this video.

-Braintime is a large-scale and unique research project led by Eveline Crone, in which the brain development of nearly 300 adolescents was studied over a long period of time (from 2011 to 2015).
-The study focuses on learning, risk-taking behaviour and forming of friendships.
+Braintime is a unique large-scale research project led by Eveline Crone, in which the brain development of nearly 300 adolescents was studied over a longer period of time (from 2011 to 2015).
+The study focuses on learning, risk-taking behaviour and forming friendships.